discordjs/guide/guide/sharding/README.md

 </branch>

 This will run the code given to `broadcastEval` on each shard and return the results to the Promise as an array, once again.
 You should see something like `[9001, 16658, 13337, 15687]` logged.
-The code being sent to each shard adds up the `memberCount` property of every guild that shard is handling and returns it, so it's each shard's total guild member count.
-Of course, if you want to then total up the member count of *every* shard, you can do the same thing again on the results returned from the Promise.
+The code sent to each shard adds up the `memberCount` property of every guild that shard is handling and returns it, so each shard's total guild member count.
+Of course, if you want to total up the member count of *every* shard, you can do the same thing again on the Promise results.

 <branch version="11.x">